morepath/morepath/doc/building_large_applications.rst

 Introduction
 ------------

 A small web application is relatively easy to understand.
-It will do less stuff.
+It does less stuff.
 That makes the application easier to understand: the UI (or REST web service) is smaller, and the codebase too.